- DataFrame-style ecosystem

 - Miscellaneous tools

-Kinda hate R, because it is only so much a statistical dream as it is a programming nightmare?
+Kinda hate R, because it as much as it is a statistical dream, it is a programming nightmare?
 Is MATLAB too expensive when you try to run it on your cloud server farm and you’re anyway vaguely suspicious that they get kickback from the companies that sell RAM because otherwise why does it eat all your memory like that?
 Love the speed of C++ but have a nagging feeling that you should not need to recompile your code to do exploratory data analysis?
 Like the idea of Julia, but wary of depending on yet another bloody language, let along one without the serious corporate backing or history of the other ones I mentioned?

 Python has a different set of warts to those other options.
 Its statistical library support is narrower than R - probably comparable to MATLAB.
 It is, however, generally fast-ish and nicer to debug, and integrates general programming tasks well — web servers, academic blogs, neural networks, weird art projects, online open workbooks…